 - Doesn’t affect your ability to get on and off the power scooter, or operate the powered scooter safely.
 And if you need assistance, your doctor needs to ensure someone is available to assist at all times, like a caretaker or family member.

-In addition, your doctor and the scooter supplier need to be enrolled with Medicare, and the scooter needs to be approved for use in your home.
-If you meet these criteria, your Medicare Part B plan pays for 80 percent of the cost, but only after you’ve met your deductible for the year.
+In addition, your doctor and the mobility scooter supplier need to be enrolled with Medicare, and the scooter needs to be approved for use in your home.
+If you meet these criteria, your Medicare Part B plan pays for 80%of the cost, but only after you’ve met your deductible for the year.

-If you’re not on Medicare, the coverage of power scooters varies by the insurance plan and provider, but the principles are likely to be the same – you have to prove you have a medical need for it, and you’ll have to meet your deductible before the provider pays anything.
+If you don’t have Medicare, the coverage of power scooters varies by the insurance plan and provider, but the principles are likely to be the same – you have to prove you have a medical need for the mobility scooter, and you need to meet your deductible before your provider pays anything.